Travel with CPAP and distilled water supply

-Another tip is to take a small 14 oz nalgene bottle which you can fill it with distilled water, tighten the lid and put it in your checked baggage.
-It is enough water to last at least 2 days - depends on humidity where you are going.
+Another tip is to take a small 14 oz Nalgene bottle which you can fill it with distilled water, tighten the lid and put it in your checked baggage.
+It is enough water to last at least two days - depends on the humidity where you are going.

-These nalgene bottles are tough and the lids can really be cranked on tight.
+These Nalgene bottles are sturdy and the lids can be cranked on tight.
 You will never have a problem with leaking or breakage.

-With this you have at least a 2 day supply which gives you time
+With this, you have at least a two day supply which gives you time

 to see if there is a local place where you can get another distilled or demineralized water for your CPAP machine